 PFOA, an indispensable chemical for our daily life, is, however, suspected of persistent degradation and long-term toxicity as a type of organic fluorine compounds.
-Therefore, at the 9th Conference of the Parties (COP9) to the Stockholm Convention on Persistent Organic Pollutants (POPs) held in 2019, it was decided that PFOA, its salts and related substances would be added to Annex A (list of abolition) of the Convention (dicofol was added at the same time).
+Therefore, at the 9th Conference of the Parties (COP9) to the Stockholm Convention on Persistent Organic Pollutants (POPs) held in 2019, it was decided that PFOA, its salts and related substances would be added to Annex A (Elimination) of the Convention (dicofol was added at the same time).

 In response to the decision of the POPs Convention, regulations on PFOA are being strengthened in many countries around the world.
-For example, in the U.S., some statez are considering standards for PFOA in drinking water, and in California, a proposal to add PFOA to the carcinogens of Proposition 65 list is currently under discussion.
+For example, in the U.S., some states are considering standards for PFOA in drinking water, and in California, a proposal to add PFOA to the carcinogens of Proposition 65 list is currently under discussion.
 Meanwhile, in the EU, the “Commission Delegated Regulation (EU) 2021/115 of 27 November 2020 amending Annex I to Regulation (EU) 2019/1021 of the European Parliament and of the Council as regards perfluorooctanoic acid (PFOA), its salts and PFOA-related compounds” was promulgated in the Official Journal of the European Union of 2 February 2021.

 Similarly, Asian countries are also moving to strengthen their regulations.
 The following is a summary of the current situations: